 A direct service operated by the MH/MR Program - licensed 24-hour emergency mental health/substance abuse service that provides telephone hot line, walk-in and mobile individual and team outreach capability

-The Dauphin County Library System's Administrative Offices are located in the lower level of the McCormick Riverfront Library.
-The Library provides quality public library service to the residents of Dauphin County through 8 library locations, a website and a 24 hour automated phone line.
-The Library is a private, non-profit corporation with 501(c)(3) status.
+Administrative Offices are located in the lower level of the McCormick Riverfront Library.
+Offers 8 library locations, a website and a 24-hour automated phone line.

 Offers protection services, crisis intervention and family counseling for children experiencing abuse, neglect and/or endangerment.